HOW TO GET TO JORDAN

 How to get to Jordan by car

-Getting to Jordan by road is not the fastest or most comfortable option for travelers from other continents, so it is not the most common either.
-But it is an option that many travelers who combine their visit to Jordan with other countries in the area, especially Israel, carry out.
+How to get to Jordan By road it is not the fastest or most comfortable option for travelers from other continents, nor is it the most common.
+But it is an option carried out by many travelers who combine their visit to Jordan with that of other surrounding countries, especially Israel.

 Border crossings from Israel

-These are the existing border crossings with Israel, which are the most common access to Jordan by road.
+These are the existing border crossings with Israel, which are the most common road access to Jordan.

-• Wadi Araba (Yitzhak Rabin): It is the southernmost one, connecting the cities of Aqaba and Eliat
+• Wadi Araba (Yitzhak Rabin): is the southernmost located, connecting the cities of Aqaba and Eliat

-• Sheikh Hussein Bridge (Jordan River), it is the northernmost one, to connect Irbid and the Northern District of Israel.
+• Sheikh Hussein Bridge (Jordan River), is the northernmost bridge connecting Irbid and the Northern District of Israel

 Border crossings from Saudi Arabia

-It is also possible to cross the border with Saudi Arabia through three crossings, although it is a less common option, among other reasons because of the obstacles that Saudi Arabia poses in providing visas.
+You can also cross the border with Saudi Arabia through three crossings, although it is a less common option, among other reasons because of Saudi Arabia’s obstacles to providing visas.
 In any case, these border crossings are:

-• Durra, south of Aqaba, which connects this city with the Saudi coast of the Red Sea
+• Durra, south of Aqaba, which connects this city with the Saudi Red Sea coast

-• Al-Mudawwara, also in the south, in the middle of the desert, to reach from cities such as Medina or Tabuk
+• Al-Mudawwara, also in the south, in the middle of the desert, to arrive from cities like Medina or Tabuk

 • Al-Omari, in the east of the country

-Special mention deserves the Jaber border crossing, on the border between Jordan and Syria: it is the one used on the (once) popular Damascus-Amman route, but due to the civil war in the neighboring country and for security reasons, this crossing may be closed.
-In any case, until the normalization of the situation in Syria arrives, it is not very advisable to use this road entry to Jordan.
+Special mention deserves the Jaber border crossing, on the border between Jordan and Syria: it is the one used on the (once) popular Damascus-Amman route, but because of the civil war in the neighboring country and for security reasons, this crossing may be closed.
+In any case, until the normalization of the situation in Syria arrives, it is not highly recommended to use this route of entry to Jordan by road.

-Likewise, the border crossing with Iraq (Al Karamah) is also not commonly used as a tourist entry route to the country, so we do not consider it a viable option at present.
+In the same way, the border crossing with Iraq (Al Karamah), is not usually used as a tourist entry route to the country, so we do not consider it as a viable option at present.

 How to get to Jordan by bus

-If you are seriously considering how to get to Jordan by road, the bus can be another option.
-The reference company in this regard is JETT (Jordan Express Tourist Transportation), which usually connects Jordan with two neighboring countries:
+If you are firmly considering how to get to Jordan By road, the bus can be another option.
+The reference company in this regard is JETT (Jordan Express Tourist Transportation) which usually connects Jordan with two other neighboring countries:

 • Egypt: several departures from/to Cairo

-• Saudi Arabia: direct routes with Jeddah, Riyadh, and Dammam
+• Saudi Arabia: direct routes to Jeddah, Riyadh and Dammam

-However, these routes may be modified or even canceled for various reasons, such as what happened during the coronavirus pandemic.
-Therefore, we recommend that you check this travel possibility in advance.
+However, these routes may be modified or even cancelled for different reasons, as happened during the coronavirus pandemic.
+Therefore, we recommend you consult this travel possibility in advance.

 How to get to Jordan by train

 There is no real option to reach Jordan by train from other countries.
-The railway network in the country is virtually non-existent, with only one line connecting Amman to Damascus, the capital of Syria.
-However, due to the civil conflict and instability in the neighboring country, this line only operates up to the border.
+The railway network in the country is virtually non-existent: it has only one network, connecting Amman with Damascus, the capital of Syria.
+But due to the civil conflict and the instability of the neighboring country, this line only operates up to the border.

 ×